EeviLuukkonen/eurovision-tracker/README.md

-# ESCoreboard -- Eurovision ranking app
+# ESCoreboard - Eurovision ranking app

-My full stack project for ranking and viewing Eurovision Song Contest entries.
+My full stack project for ranking, viewing and comparing Eurovision Song Contest entries.

+App is running on [escoreboard.vercel.app](https://escoreboard.vercel.app).

 You can browse contest years from 2015 to 2026, look at official result data and create your own yearly rankings.
 By creating an account, you can save your rankings and compare your scoreboard with the official one.
 You can get an AI analysis (by Claude) of how your opinions differ from official results.

-App is running on [escoreboard.vercel.app](escoreboard.vercel.app).

 [Timesheet](https://github.com/EeviLuukkonen/eurovision-tracker/blob/main/docs/tuntikirjanpito.md)